Downtown Brooklyn Partnership launches an initiative in response to the effects of the COVID-19 crisis on the NYC cultural landscape.

 - Rob & Miss Jane

-*Some rehearsal residents will be rehearsing during the Downtown Brooklyn Arts Festival, October 17-18 in plazas across the district.
+*Some rehearsal residents rehearsed during the Downtown Brooklyn Arts Festival, October 17-18 in plazas across the district.
 Please visit http://www.dbartsfestival.org/ for the companies and locations.